Town of Chamonix in the winter

 2. Grand Hôtel des Alpes (chateau-styled luxury hotel with spa)

-3. Heliopic Hotel & Spa (spa hotel on a budget)
+3. Heliopic Hotel & Spa (spa hotel on an affordable budget)

 A beautiful snowy scene in Chamonix in the winter with lots of snow, a church, some of the town buildings, and the mountains and mist in the distance.

-But Chamonix is more than just a ski resort: it is also a picturesque French city offering myriad things to do in Chamonix in winter, even for non-skiers.
+But Chamonix is more than just a ski resort: it is also a picturesque French town offering so many things to do in winter, even for those who don’t ski or snowboard.

-Here are some excellent indoor and outdoor winter things to do in Chamonix from December to April.
+Need some ideas?
+Here are some excellent indoor and outdoor winter things to do in Chamonix, perfect for a visit from December through April, its prime winter and ski season!

 Where to Stay in Chamonix in Winter